Andrew Bryson: Personal life

 Bryson was married to Charlotte Arnold Bryson.
-They had a son, also named Andrew Bryson (2 September 1851–1 October 1918).
+They had two daughters and a son, also named Andrew Bryson (2 September 1851 – 1 October 1918).
+Their eldest daughter married Rear Admiral John Yeatman Taylor of the Navy Medical Corps.

 Death

 Bryson died at his residence in Washington, D.C., on 7 February 1892.
 He is buried at Green-Wood Cemetery in Brooklyn, New York.